-- Make sure the oven is heated to 350o.
+- Make sure the oven is heated to 350ºF.
 Put the pan into the oven on the middle rack.

-- Allow it to cook for approximately 45 minutes to an hour or until the cheese is melted and the top is a golden brown.
+- Allow it to cook for approximately 45 minutes to 1 hour or until the cheese is melted and the top is golden brown.